What is the Fall Protection Rule in Massachusetts?

 - personal fall arrest systems that will prevent an employee from falling should they slip.

 When properly trained in fall protection precautions, employees understand that guard rails are there for their own protection.
 Whenever the use of travel restraint systems or personal fall arrest systems are required, employees who do not follow this standard can be subject to severe penalties, up to and including getting fired.
-Employers must make it clear that these systems are in place for the protection of the employees, and any deviation from these standards must have consequences, according to our Boston slip and fall lawyers.
+Employers must make it clear that these systems are in place for the protection of the employees, and any deviation from these standards must have consequences, according to our Wakefield slip and fall lawyer and Boston slip and fall lawyers.

 Equipment Failure that Doesn’t Protect the Employee

 If a travel restraint system or personal fall arrest system is not used properly, the system can fail.
-When an employee gets injured because of faulty equipment, liability can become complicated.
+According to our Wakefield faulty machinery lawyer, when an employee gets injured because of faulty equipment, liability can become complicated.
 For employees who are using the equipment as they have been trained to do, getting injured at work can become a complex mess of litigation.
 When the equipment isn’t working properly, both the manufacturer of the equipment and the employer may be liable for the injuries sustained.
 Employers have the obligation to test equipment to make sure that it is in good working order.
 When an employee gets hurt because the safety equipment being used is old or broken, the employer will be liable for the injuries sustained, according to our Boston workers’ compensation lawyers.

 Employee Training and Vigilance is Essential